dhcho0622/Dan-Airbnb-Project/README.md

 * Pulling pricing data from professional Airbnb rental companies such as Sonder or Domio to provide a better baseline
 * Utilize more location based features such as distance from landmarks, subways, attractions
 * Focus more on just Manhattan and Brooklyn as over 90% of listings are from just those two boroughs
+* Submit Project to Airbnb for potential review and introdution
 ## Presentation

 https://docs.google.com/presentation/d/1JBytZzNBUcXgbpcD_PzXNnfx5TFPMUTslyT4zGMAOpY/edit#slide=id.p